1.

 restaurant and bar and beer garden.
 Facilities all around the complex were in

-good order.
-I declined any beer owing to the temperature and wanting to be in
+I declined any beer owing to the temperature and wanting to be in tip-top condition for my flight.
+I tried

 just too loud.
 It’s great seeing youngsters getting involved at clubs, but